sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 Connect to a real account.
 The number and variety of messages will provide a good (albeit not scientific) test case.

+### GMAIL-T04: Move to Trash

+Setup the account to both move the message to [Gmail]/Trash, then immediately delete.

+### GMAIL-T05: Immediate Delete

+Setup the account to both move the message to [Gmail]/Trash, then immediately delete.

 ## Test Server Integration

 ### TSERV_T01: Large number of messages